draftable/compare-api-node-client/README.md

   - `fileType: string`
     The file extension
   - `sourceURL: string` _(optional)_
-    The URL for the file if the original request specified by URL
+    The URL for the file if the original request was specified by URL
   - `displayName: string` _(optional)_
     The display name for the file if given in the original request
 - `publiclyAccessible: boolean`